burtonr/blog/content/posts/cloud-migration.md

 ]
 ---
 # Migrating to the Cloud
-There are a lot of blogs, articles, and even tutorials about how to refactor codebases into a solution that works well in the cloud.
+There are a lot of blogs, articles, and even tutorials about how to refactor a codebase into a solution that works well in the cloud.
 This post is not that.
 This is intended to share a few of the various methods of doing those migrations from an existing, likely large, codebase.
-It's more than just adding better error handling, retrys, and logging.
+It's more than just adding better error handling, retries, and logging.

 There are a lot of other processes, and non-business code that also needs to be upgraded to perform well in a cloud environment.
 Here, we'll go through a process of methodical improvements that help to ease the migration.
-Rather than performing sweeping changes and ending up in a "death march" of neverending changes and upgrades, we'll instead make smaller changes that can be considered considerable upgrades without doing a lot of work all at once.
+Rather than performing sweeping changes and ending up in a "death march" of never ending changes and upgrades, we'll instead make smaller changes that can be considered considerable upgrades without doing a lot of work all at once.

-The good thing about identifying which changes to make, and when, is that you can stop the migration process inbetween steps in order to continue supporting the application with bug fixes, new features, and other maintenance.
+The good thing about identifying which changes to make, and when, is that you can stop the migration process in-between steps in order to continue supporting the application with bug fixes, new features, and other maintenance.

 ## Lift and shift
 The "lift and shift" approach is one way to dive head-first into a cloud environment.
 This is where you would create a Virtual Machine in your cloud provider, and move all your existing code onto that VM.